MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

     ```
 ```

-Multiline variation can request template expansion and entity substitution by enclosing the requested operation in curly brackets - ${}.
+Multiline variation can request template expansion and entity substitution by enclosing the requested operation in braces, ${}.

 ```markdown
 # MultiLineExample